The countries you are most likely to get lost in

 rainforest

-No list of places where its easy to get lost would be complete without mentioning the Amazon rainforest.
+No list of places where it’s easy to get lost would be complete without mentioning the Amazon rainforest.
 Jungle in general is easy to get lost in, but nothing beats the sheer size of this massive forest, often referred to as a green hell by those lucky enough to get lost in it and return to safety.
 The Amazon jungle covers around 5.5 million km² and is home to the second biggest river network on earth, coming close to the world’s biggest which is the River Nile network.
-Jungle provides slower progress and lower visibility than any other terrain type on earth, and the warm and humid climate makes it the perfect environment for infections to develop.
+The jungle provides slower progress and lower visibility than any other terrain type on Earth, and the warm and humid climate makes it the perfect environment for infections to develop.

 3) Russia

 The biggest country on earth also happens to be home to the biggest expanse of wilderness on earth.
-Russia dwarfs the land size of every other countries and is also over 3 million km² bigger than the continent of Antarctica.
+Russia dwarfs the land size of every other country and is also over 3 million km² bigger than the continent of Antarctica.
 The northern half of the country has a very low population compared to the south due to its cold climate and lack of good farmland, because of this the distance between villages can be several hundred miles.
 Apart from the arctic climate and rough terrain, the flowing landscape does an excellent job of blocking signals and even if you manage to contact rescue, it would take a long time before they were able to find you.
 The story of the Lykov Family is a good example of how remote this part of Russia can be, as their family survived there for 42 years without a single person finding them.

 4) Canada